jjvanzon/Circular-Language-Spec/spec/introduction.md

 __Button .
 Set Text__
 __Text Box .
 Set Text__

-A command can again consist of sub commands: separate steps of the command.
+A command can again consist of sub commands: the separate steps of the command.

 <img src="images/Circle%20Language%20Spec%20Introduction.010.jpeg" height="300" />